JeromeFuselier/jmxf/README.md

 The JavaDoc for the Api can be found in the github repository : https://github.com/kaldrill/jmxf/tree/master/apidocs

-[[LibraryPresentation]] is a wiki page that can help you have a global view of the API.
+https://github.com/kaldrill/jmxf/wiki/LibraryPresentation is a wiki page that can help you have a global view of the API.

 ## License